darinpope/cloudbees-core-eks/README.md

 * click on `New Item`
 * Enter an item name: `mm1`
-* Select `Managed Master`
+* Select `Managed Controller`
 * Click `OK`
 * Review the settings, but do not make any changes
 * Click `Save`
 * Wait for 2-3 minutes for the master to start
 * When you see both the `Approved` and `Connected` blue balls, click over to the master

-On the Managed Master:
+On the Managed Controller:

 * click on `Install Suggested plugins`
 * if you get an `Incremental Upgrade Available` screen, click on `Install`
 * if you received an `Incremental Upgrade Available` screen, you'll click on `Restart`
-* if you did *not* receive an `Incremental Upgrade Available` screen, click on `Start using CloudBees Core Managed Master`
+* if you did *not* receive an `Incremental Upgrade Available` screen, click on `Start using CloudBees CI Managed Controller`
-  * do a restart of the Managed Master by adding a `/restart` to the end of the url
+  * do a restart of the Managed Controller by adding a `/restart` to the end of the url

 ### Test the regular agents